Victoria School of the Arts: Food Culture and Innovation

 Victoria School offers Culinary Arts 10, 20 and 30 to students in senior high interested in learning about food preparation.
-These courses will be offered starting in the 2021–2022 school year, coinciding with the opening of the renovated Victoria Cafeteria on the north end of the school.
-Students enrolled in this program will cook and bake food for the new Victoria Café, and will be eligible to write an equivalency exam to challenge the first year apprenticeship requirements at NAIT.
+These courses started being offered in the 2021–2022 school year, coinciding with the opening of the renovated Victoria Cafeteria on the north end of the school.
+Students enrolled in this program will cook and bake food for the Canvas Café, and will be eligible to write an equivalency exam to challenge the first year apprenticeship requirements at NAIT.

 Victoria is also offering a new program at the senior high level focused on building skills related to entrepreneurship.
 Hospitality Management 10, 20 and 30 are offered focusing on planning, customer service and marketing.

 Courses on business and finance are also offered, including Financial Management 10, 20 and 30 which focus on personal financial literacy skills such as taxation, credit and investments.
 Business and Innovation 10, 20 and 30 teach students about planning and executing business ventures.